sharlynmuturi/Career-Assistant-AI/README.md

 - Work Experience
 - Projects

-### Portfolio Semantic Search (ChromaDB and HuggingFace)
+### Semantic Search (ChromaDB and HuggingFace)
+#### Portfolio Projects

 Portfolio projects are stored in a CSV file, converted into embeddings and indexed in **ChromaDB**

-Job description are embedded, compared with stored project embeddings and **most relevant projects** returned.
+Job description are embedded then compared with stored project embeddings using cosine similarity, to identify and rank projects that best align with the role.

-### Skill Gap Analysis
+#### Skill Gap Analysis

- Skills from the resume and portfolio are aggregated to build a unified candidate profile, then compared against the required skills from the job description, using embeddings and semantic similarity to identify related or equivalent skills.
+ Skills from the resume and portfolio are aggregated to build a unified candidate profile.
+Semantic matching uses embeddings and cosine similarity to compare job-required skills with candidate skills, to identify related or equivalent skills.

 ### Resume Tailoring and Cover Letter Generation